Lawsuit protocol: Call attorneys, but take time for business

 NEW YORK – When a small business is involved in a lawsuit, an owner’s concern can’t only be about winning or losing — it also has to be about making sure the company stays on track.

-"It was like I had to take on another job — being a defendant.
-It probably added three hours to my day," Burke Files recalls of the lawsuit brought against his company, Financial Examinations & Evaluations, in 2010.
-Another business charged Files' company with libel because of information one of his employees posted on a website unconnected to Files' Tempe, Arizona-based firm.
+“It was like I had to take on another job — being a defendant.
+It probably added three hours to my day,” Burke Files recalled of the lawsuit brought against his company, Financial Examinations & Evaluations, in 2010.
+Another business charged Files’ company with libel because of information one of his employees posted on a website unconnected to Files’ Tempe, Ariz.-based firm.

 Files hired a legal clerk to read and gather documents, but oversaw the litigation himself and still had to go through company’s records in search of evidence: “all the communications for the past five years of every single person in the firm.”

-Jerry Lang's travel agency was sued for back pay by a former staffer who quit following a dispute.
-Lang estimates it took more than 1,500 hours of work by several managers and Lang himself to wade through more than 100,000 emails and other records at House of Travel in Aventura, Florida.
+Jerry Lang’s travel agency was sued for back pay by a former staffer who quit following a dispute.
+Lang estimated that it took him and several managers more than 1,500 hours of work to wade through more than 100,000 e-mails and other records at House of Travel in Aventura, Fla.

 House of Travel won the case, but Lang felt he had to make adjustments.
 After nearly 30 years of using the honor system when it came to staffers’ hours and workweeks, Lang implemented a system of clocking in and out.

-"The lawsuit made us change our whole culture from one of family to being a business," Lang says.
+“The lawsuit made us change our whole culture from one of family to being a business,” Lang said.

 A half-dozen lawsuits over contract issues and unpaid invoices have taught David Jackson to set some mental boundaries while a case is going on.

-"You have to be careful not to allow it to distract you.
-It can take over your mind and where you're focusing your emotional energy on a daily basis," says Jackson, CEO of FullStack Labs, an app and software developer in Granite Bay, California.
+“You have to be careful not to allow it to distract you.
+It can take over your mind and where you’re focusing your emotional energy on a daily basis,” said Jackson, CEO of FullStack Labs, an app and software developer in Granite Bay, Calif.

-He tries to hand the cases over to his attorney, or, if he needs help from the staff, asks one employee to be responsible for securing documents and making sure deadlines are met.
+He tried to hand the cases over to his attorney, or, if he needed help from the staff, asked one employee to be responsible for securing documents and making sure deadlines are met.

-"You want to see justice happen, but you have to understand it's not a good use of your time" as an owner to concentrate on a suit, Jackson says.
+“You want to see justice happen, but you have to understand it’s not a good use of your time” as an owner to concentrate on a suit, Jackson said.

-"All of these activities take time away from productive R&D activities and normal business relationship development activities," says Eric Bear, CEO of the Austin, Texas-based company.
+“All of these activities take time away from productive R & D activities and normal business relationship development activities,” said Eric Gould Bear, CEO of the Austin, Texas-based company.

-"We need to keep creating things.
-It's who we are and what we do," Bear says.
+“We need to keep creating things.
+It’s who we are and what we do,” Bear said.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.